|Find A PhysicianHome | Library | myDownstate | Newsroom | A-Z Guide | E-mail | Contact Us | Directions|

 Diagnostic Medical Sonography is one of the fastest growing diagnostic fields because it uses a non-invasive, painless and acceptably safe source -- high frequency sound.
 Diagnostic medical sonographers use high-tech ultrasound equipment, which enables dynamic visualization of the organs within the body, to produce and evaluate ultrasound images and related data that are used by physicians to make medical diagnosis.
 Sonographers function as integral members of the health care team, communicating with patients, physicians, hospital staff and colleagues.

 The Diagnostic Medical Imaging Program at Downstate was the first ultrasound program in the United States to offer a Bachelor of Science degree with a major in Sonography.

 The Diagnostic Medical Sonography Program is evaluated by the Joint Review Committee on Education in Diagnostic Medical Sonography, and is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Graduates of the program are qualified to take the registry examinations given by the American Registry of Diagnostic Medical Sonographers.

 Clearwater, FL 33763

-Mission Statement: The program’s mission is to educate competent entry-level sonographers who will be prepared to practice in an urban environment.
+Mission Statement: The program’s mission is to educate competent entry-level general and adult cardiac sonographers in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains, who will be prepared to practice in an urban environment.